Morning, Tuesday, 7th May 2019

 THIS EVENT IS CPD CERTIFIED

-With Phase 1 of engagement for the Review recently completed, delegates will look at the operation and function of the Independent Anti-Slavery Commissioner and how best to ensure its operational independence in the sector, and improve co-operation with other government agencies and stakeholders.
+Delegates will look at the operation and function of the Independent Anti-Slavery Commissioner and how best to ensure its operational independence in the sector, and improve co-operation with other government agencies and stakeholders.

 The independent review’s second interim report focuses on transparency and supply chains, including modern slavery statements in the private sector, and attendees will assess its proposals including setting out mandatory areas for annual reporting, and seeking to ensure that good working practices are embedded in organisations for the long term - and to address concerns that businesses can sometimes regard the statements simply as tick-box exercises.

 They will also consider the policy options for enforcing reporting transparency, from initial warnings to director disqualification, along with discussion of the practicalities of enforcement as well as the funding, independence and effectiveness of the prospective regulator.

 Delegates will discuss government plans for reform to the National Referral Mechanism (NRM) aimed at creating a new unit in the Home Office that deals with all NRM cases, improving intensive support and specialist care for victims, and strengthening the role of the first responders - as well as concerns that the reforms have yet to be implemented.